 “People don’t smoke pot at our concerts,” says the Lettermen‘s Tony Butala.
 “They’re usually with dates and, at least outwardly, in dress and manners, they’re pretty conservative.
 You know, it’s a dress-up thing for them.
 Corsages and all that.
 They might go to a restaurant afterward and order wine or something.”

 By specializing in “easy listening” remakes of pop hits and standards, the Lettermen cultivate this sort of audience.
 Like most of the songs they have performed and/or recorded in their 14-year career, their current versions of such songs as “Please Love Me Forever,” “For All We Know,” and “Love Me with All Your Heart” seem best suited for romantically inclined couples at candlelit tables.

-Not surprisingly, the group have never appeared on Don Kirshner’s Rock Concert or toured with David Bowie.
-At clubs and hotels, they share show bills with personalities like Bob Hope and George Burns; their college concerts are often sponsored by fraternities and sororities; and they guest on such TV specials as The Miss Universe Pageant.
+Not surprisingly, the group has never appeared on Don Kirshner’s Rock Concert or toured with David Bowie.
+At clubs and hotels, they share show bills with personalities like Bob Hope and George Burns; their college concerts are often sponsored by fraternities and sororities, and they guest on such TV specials as The Miss Universe Pageant.